 The Renegade Elite is a pellet grill that, although relatively small in size, is incredibly versatile in what it allows you to do.
 Not only can you do grilling, but you can do smoking, roasting and even baking.
 So in real terms, this means that you are not just limited to burgers and meat, but also you can experiment with food like pizza, bread, and muffins.
 Yes, even muffins.

-In today’s review, I’m going to show you what makes the grill so special, along with its best features, pain points and how it compares to other similar pellet grills.
+In today’s review, I’m going to show you what makes the grill so special, along with its best features, pain points and how it compares to other similar smokers.

 In the mean time, check out prices on Amazon here.